 Parking Issues Lanikai Beach popularity means a lot of visitors and that has caused a lot of traffic, sometimes making it difficult for residents to get in and out of their own neighborhood.
 In an effort to alleviate the issue for residents regulators implemented rules making it difficult to park in Lanikai on long weekends and imposing restrictions on number of visitors a tour bus can drop off in Lanikai per visit.

-1 Lanikai house was sold August 2017 compared to 2 houses sold August 2016.
+4 Lanikai houses were sold September 2017 compared to 2 houses sold September 2016.

 More About Lanikai Lanikai is a name to conjure with – the picturesque homes perched above one of the most beloved ocean outlooks in all Oahu.
 Living here is something close to the ideal of the upscale tropical lifestyle.